mex-turbo-snail/data-science-S2025/challenges/c06-covid19-assignment.md

 - I see that the county with the highest cases per 100k was Loving, Texas, and that the county with the highest deaths per 100k was McMullen, Texas.
+The other most prominent states include Georgia and Alaska.

 - When did these “largest values” occur?

-  - The largest values in this case occurred in 2020, specifically on may 13th, this of couse coming from the fact that I looked at the latest date in the dataset which would give the best representation of the overall effect on deaths per 100k and cases per 100k.
+  - The largest values in this case occurred in 2022, specifically on may 13th, this of couse coming from the fact that I looked at the latest date in the data set which would give the best representation of the overall effect on deaths per 100k and cases per 100k.

 ## Self-directed EDA